Prepositions of Time - ESL EFL Activities, Games, Worksheets and Lessons

 ESL EFL Speaking Activity - Elementary - 25 Minutes

 This fun activity gives students an opportunity to practice or review prepositions of time and place.
 In small teams, students play a game of Tic-Tac-Toe where the objective is to make grammatically correct sentences in order to form a vertical, horizontal or diagonal row of Xs or Os.
 The teams take it in turns to choose a preposition square that they think will match with the time or place expression on a card.
 If they make a suitable sentence using the preposition and time or place expression, they win the square.
 Teams score one point every time they achieve three in a row.
-The team with the highest score at the end wins.
+The team with the highest score at the end of the game wins.

 Prepositions Tic Tac Toe.PDF Exclusive